Airdrie, Alberta: Sports

 Airdrie is the home of several sporting franchises.
 Major teams include the Knights of Airdrie, a senior men's lacrosse team that plays in the Rocky Mountain Lacrosse League.
 As well they have a Jr. B level hockey Team, the Airdrie Thunder, that competes in the Heritage Junior B Hockey League, and Team Airdrie, a Jr. C level hockey team that competes in the Calgary Jr. C Hockey League.
 They are also home to the CFR Chemical Bisons, a AAA Midget hockey team, playing out of the AMHL (Alberta AAA Midget Hockey League).

-Airdrie is home to two competitive swimming clubs, Airdrie Phoenix Swim Club (Airdrie based, Airdrie Phoenix Swim Club Home) and Nose Creek Swim Association (Calgary based), many athletes reaching provincial championships, and national competitions as well.
-Both clubs operate in Genesis Place.

-Airdrie is also the home of the Airdrie Irish (Airdrie Irish) a SR MENS Semi Pro Alberta Football League.
-The Irish were formed in 2015 and play all home games at Airdrie's Genesis Place in summer months.

-There is also a number of competitive junior and amateur sports with the largest being soccer, that call Airdrie home.
-Airdrie District Soccer Association (ADSA) has over 2000 children between the ages of 3 and 18 registered to its ever-growing program (www.airdriesoccer.com).
-With Airdrie being one of the fastest-growing cities in Canada, it is also home to eight competitive adult soccer teams playing within the Calgary Soccer Associations competition.

 Infrastructure

 Transportation

 Airdrie is situated on the Queen Elizabeth II Highway (Highway 2), which links Calgary and Edmonton.
 Highway 567 provides access to Cochrane to the west and Irricana to the east.

 Airdrie is served by the Airdrie Airport, with the closest major airport being the Calgary International Airport.

 Airdrie launched the InterCity Express (ICE) in the fall of 2010, connecting Airdrie and Calgary transit hubs by a two-way express bus service.
 Local bus service is provided by Airdrie Transit.